Titanium Man: Boris Bullski

-Sometime later, the new Crimson Dynamo was sent to the United States by the Soviet government to retrieve the remnants for reintegration.
+Sometime later, the new Crimson Dynamo was sent to the US by the Soviet government to retrieve the remnants for reintegration.
 The G.L.F. discovered the Crimson Dynamo's mission and attacked him, forcing him to seek assistance by reactivating the Titanium Man, who due to the incomplete nature of his reassembly was still missing body parts.
 Enraged, Bullski slaughtered the members of the G.L.F., and was only stopped when the Dynamo lured him over the Atlantic Ocean and returned him to card form.
 Bullski was later restored and continued to serve as Titanium Man, as a member of the Soviet Super-Soldiers and later Remont-4, but felt increasingly despondent as the Soviet Union declined.
-After an attack on a Stark Enterprises factory in Russia he was believed killed while battling Tony Stark, who was wearing Crimson Dynamo armor that was being controlled by Colonel General Valentin Shatalov, a former friend of Bullski.
+After an attack on a Stark Enterprises factory in Russia, he was believed killed while battling Tony Stark who was wearing Crimson Dynamo armor that was being controlled by Colonel General Valentin Shatalov, a former friend of Bullski.

-Sometime later, during a space mission to destroy an enormous asteroid that threatened to impact on Earth, a Titanium Man, stated his name was Andy Stockwell (revealed to be an alias to Bullski), and had never had a connection with the USSR.
-However, moments later it was revealed he was actually a member of "The Hammer", an international network of communist sleeper cells who wanted to destroy the United States.
+Sometime later, during a space mission to destroy an enormous asteroid that threatened to impact on Earth, a Titanium Man initially claimed his name was Andy Stockwell and had never had a connection with the USSR.
+(The name was an alias for Bullski.)
+Moments later, it was revealed he was a member of The Hammer, an international network of communist sleeper cells who wanted to destroy the US.
 He was lost in space, but being relatively close to Earth, may have returned under his own power.

-Now a mercenary, Bullski was hired by Tony Stark to fake an attack on Congress trying to show reasons to stop the superhuman registration act.
-He battled Spider-Man there and made a withdrawal after Spidey damaged his helmet with his cybernetic claws, but not without saying to a camera in Spider-Man's Iron Spider suit a planned talk which Stark used in the Congress in rejection of the SRA.
+Later, as a mercenary, Bullski was hired by Tony Stark to fake an attack on Congress trying to show reasons to stop the Superhuman Registration Act.
+He battled Spider-Man there and made a withdrawal after Spider-Man damaged his helmet with his cybernetic claws, but not without saying to a camera in Spider-Man's Iron Spider suit a planned talk which Stark used in the Congress in rejection of the SRA.

-The Titanium Man reappeared, this time in Russia, as a member of the rogue Soviet super-rebel group called Remont Six.
-He was knocked out by Darkstar, but was apparently not captured.

-Some time later Titanium Man was seen being beaten down by the Protector.
+Titanium Man reappeared subsequently in Russia as a member of the rogue Soviet super-rebel group called Remont Six.
+He was knocked out by Darkstar but was apparently not captured.
+Later, Titanium Man was seen being beaten down by the Protector.
 The identity of this Titanium Man or the circumstances of the battle remain undisclosed, but he is presumably Bullski, because he was wearing that version of the armor.

-During Doctor Octopus's latest scheme, Octavius contacted the Titanium Man as one of several villains to assist in his plans after two of the Sinister Six were defeated, but this backfired when the Titanium Man contacted the Black Widow to warn her about the villain's current schemes, defining himself as a Russian patriot rather than an American villain, and obeying Spider-Man's call to rally other heroes against his foe.
+Doctor Octopus's scheme during Ends of the Earth, included contacting Titanium Man as one of several villains to assist in his plans after two of the Sinister Six were defeated, but this backfired when the Titanium Man contacted the Black Widow to warn her about the scheme.
+He characterized himself as a Russian patriot rather than an American villain, and he answered Spider-Man's call to rally others against Doctor Octopus.
 When Titanium Man entered one of Doctor Octopus' facilities, he was defeated by Scorpion despite his best efforts.